Vijay-Nirmal/WebInteractMCP/website/README.md

 # Website

-This directory contains the Next.js website for WebIntractMCP.
+This directory contains the Next.js website for WebInteractMCP.

 ## 🚀 Features